Record your artistic process to a Time-lapse video, and share it with the world.

 Turn recording off completely.

-Time-lapse video is switched on by default.
-Using the Time-lapse Recording toggle in Actions only pauses the recording on your current canvas.
+Time-lapse video is on by default.
+Using the Time-lapse Recording toggle in Actions pauses the recording on your current canvas only.
 Recording will continue on any other canvases, and on all new canvases.

 To switch recording off completely across all current and future documents, tap Help > Advanced Settings.